w1ne/w1ne.github.io/src/content/notes/laseryx-release.md

 featured: true
 draft: false
 ---

-I love my laser cutter, but I hated the software ecosystem around it.
+II love my laser cutter, but I honestly hated the software ecosystem that came with it.

-Most laser software is either expensive, locked to Windows, or awkward on Linux.
-I wanted something that works without Wine, virtual machines, or extra native software.
-So I decided to build Laseryx.
+Most laser software available today is either prohibitively expensive, locked exclusively to Windows.
+As a Linux user, I just wanted something that "just works", without Wine, no virtual machines, and no hassle.

+So I decided to build **Laseryx**.

-# The concept
+### The Concept

-Laseryx is a Progressive Web App that runs in the browser.
-It uses the Web Serial API, which allows Chrome or Edge to talk directly to a machine over USB.

-That means you can connect to a GRBL laser cutter without installing a native control application.
-It works across Linux, macOS, Windows, Chromebooks, and potentially Android tablets.
+Laseryx is a Progressive Web App (PWA) that runs entirely in your browser(e.g. Chrome).
+It leverages the Web Serial API, which allows Chrome or Edge to talk directly to your machine’s USB port.
+This means you can connect to your GRBL laser cutter without installing a single piece of native software.
+It works across Linux, Mac, Windows, Chromebooks, and potentially even Android tablets.

-# A unified workflow
+### A Unified Workflow

-The goal was a universal workflow.
-Usually you need one program for design, another for CAM settings, and often a third to stream G-code.
+My main goal was to have universal.
+Typically, you need one program for design (like Inkscape), another for CAM settings (like LightBurn), and often a third just to stream the G-code.

-Laseryx combines that into a single browser tab.
-You can handle vector design, import images, define cutting parameters, generate G-code, and stream it directly to the machine with live progress.
+Laseryx comined this into a single browser tab.
+You can handle vector design, import images, and define your cutting parameters all in one place.
+When you are setting power and speed for a vector cut or preparing a raster image, the app generates the G-code and streams it directly to your machine with real-time progress.

-# Privacy and performance
+### Privacy and Performance

-Laseryx processes designs locally on your computer.
-Your files do not leave the device, and once the app is loaded, you do not need an internet connection to keep cutting.
+Despite being web-based, privacy is a priority.
+Laseryx processes everything locally on your computer.
+Your designs never leave your device, and once the app is loaded, you don't even need an internet connection to keep cutting.

-Under the hood, the project uses a custom G-code engine in TypeScript running in a Web Worker.
-It handles vector travel moves and dithering for image scanning.
-The UI is built with React and Vite, with RxJS managing the data stream between the browser and the laser.
+Under the hood, I wrote a custom G-code engine in TypeScript that runs in a Web Worker to ensure the interface stays responsive.
+It handles travel moves for vectors and manages dithering for image scanning.
+The UI itself is built with React and Vite for speed, using RxJS to manage data stream between your browser and the laser.

-# Open source
+### Open Source

-The project is licensed under CC BY-NC-SA 4.0.
+The project is licensed under **CC BY-NC-SA 4.0**, so you are welcome to view the source code, modify it, and learn from it.
+As well as reques new features.

+If you have a GRBL-based laser cutter (like many of the common diode lasers), I’d love for you to give it a try.

-Check out the live app at [laseryx.com](https://laseryx.com) or explore the code on [GitHub](https://github.com/w1ne/Laseryx).
+**Check out the live app at [laseryx.com](https://laseryx.com) or explore the code on [GitHub](https://github.com/w1ne/Laseryx).**